adduct/spellMatch/README.md

 # Features
-Match spell's first letter; or match spell string
+Match spell's first letter; or match spell string.
+Return first match string or all matched strings.
 # Installation
 Just add the following 2 files into your project: